luyadev/luya.io/docs/guide/cms/blocks.md

 ## Caching

 To speed up your system you can enable the cache for each block by the definition of a [caching component](https://www.yiiframework.com/doc-2.0/guide-caching-data.html#cache-components) in your configs.
-Block caching is disabled by default for all blocks:
+Block caching is disabled by default for all blocks <class name="luya\cms\base\PhpBlock" prop="cacheEnabled" />

 ```php
 class MyTestBlock extends \luya\cms\base\PhpBlock